tarsil/saffier/docs/references/database.md

 ## What to know in practice

-* prefer `saffier.Database`, not the `databases` package object
+* use `saffier.Database` for registry ownership and ORM execution
 * registry lifecycle usually controls `connect()` and `disconnect()`
-* synchronous reflection paths use the wrapped sync engine derived from the async engine
+* advanced code can inspect the native SQLAlchemy async engine through `database.engine` after connection

 ::: saffier.Database
     options: